 USING THE BEST VEGGIES (AND HAVING PATIENCE) IS KEY

 I had never observed anyone making pistou soup, so when I first moved out and decided to make some I was all like ‘Let’s chop this and this and that, cover it with water, let it simmer awhile, easy-peasy, so simple’.
 Yes, simple, but oh my god it takes so long to actually chop this and this and that.
 I understood why my dad would migrate to a table to sit down while cutting everything.
-Okay, it doesn’t take as long as stuffing 130 sarmas but it does take half an hour (more if you’re like me and you get distracted by whatever podcast you’re listening), so beware.
-However, after cutting every vegetable into 1 cm (½ inch) pieces, this recipe is a breeze, promise.
+You will need at least half an hour to cut up everything (more if you’re like me and you get distracted by whatever podcast you’re listening to), so beware.
+However, after cutting every vegetable into 1 cm (½ inch) pieces, making pistou soup is a breeze, promise.

 CHEESE OR NO CHEESE?